 How to register to vote in Chicago.
-If you haven’t registered to vote yet – no worries now is the time to do it before the November 6 election.
+If you haven’t registered to vote yet – no worries now is the time to do it.
 Not sure if you’re registered?
 Check here.
 Don’t wait for Early Voting or Election Day to register.

 Register to Vote/Change Address/Change Name

 Yes, you may register online at your new address using an IL state ID and/or IL driver’s license that still has your old address.

-Deputy Registrar: Through Oct.
-9, register with any active deputy registrar who is affiliated with a local organization, such as a political party, ward organization or other state-certified body.
+– With a Deputy Registrar: Register with any active deputy registrar who is affiliated with a local organization, such as a political party, ward organization or other state-certified body.
 Deadline for registration through deputy registrar: Tue., Oct.
 6

 To register to vote, you must: